arciel/Autolang/README.md

 # An experimental language.

-This semester, I'm learning about programming languages and automata theory.
+In spring 2016, I was learning about programming languages and automata theory.
 In order to gain a better understanding of language design, I decided to make *Autolang*.
+You've somehow stumbled upon Version 1 of it, which I no longer maintain.
+Thanks for checking it out anyway!

 #### Version 1